The best free backup software solutions make it simple and easy to save your data, in whole or part, without being charged.

 There are a number of paid-for back software solutions available, but even better is that there are also free versions available so you can discover for yourself which software is best for you.

-We've run the rule over the best free backup software, comparing customization options, ease of use and setup, scheduling features, data recovery options, and whether add-on features require payment.
+We've looked at the range of free backup software solutions out there, comparing customization options, ease of use and setup, scheduling features, data recovery options, and whether add-on features require payment.

-Here then are the best free backup software solutions currently available.
+Below we'll list what we found to be the best free backup software solutions that are currently available.

 We've also featured the best disk cloning software (opens in new tab).